magento/magento2/app/code/Magento/InventoryReservationsApi/README.md

 ## Extensibility

-The `InventoryReservationsApi` module contains several extension points.
+The `InventoryReservationsApi` module contains extension points and APIs that 3rd-party developers can use to provide custom inventory reservation functionality.

 ### Public APIs